sgmnt/OSCSocket/Readme.md

 #About

 Use OSC protocol in your AIR Application.

-    OSC message receive, send, and use #Bundle.
+OSC message receive, send, and use #Bundle available.

 #Usage